 1. Secura SCG-903B Automatic Electric Coffee Grinder — Best Valued Coffee Grinder

-If you’re looking for the best value electric coffee grinder, this just could be it.
+If you’re looking for the best value electric coffee grinder, this could just be it.

 This electronic option from Secura makes for a wonderful starting coffee grinder and is definitely priced like it.